 Contact us today for a Treatment Package. email: email@example.com

 Dr. James Lawrence Thomas, Director of the Brain Clinic, is a licensed clinical psychologist and neuropsychologist specializing in diagnosing and treating adult ADHD, LD, and mild head injuries for three decades.

 He has post doctorate certificates in group therapy, cognitive therapy, relationship therapy, and neuropsychology, with seven books to his credit, including Do you have Attention Deficit Disorder?
 (Dell, 1996).

 Dr. Larry Thomas has degrees from UC Berkeley, Yale, and CUNY, and has been on the Faculty of NYU Medical Center for over 20 years.
 He is Past President of the Independent Practice Division and the Neuropsychology Divisions of the New York State Psychological Association (NYSPA), and is on the Board of Directors of the International Dyslexia Association and the New York Academy of Traumatic Brain Injury.

 He is Board Certified in EEG Biofeedback from the Biofeedback Certification Institute of America (BCIA-EEG).
 Dr. Larry Thomas was awarded the Distinguished Service Award by NYSPA in June of 2000, and in October 2001, he was elected as Distinguished Practitioner of Psychology in the National Academies of Practice, one of the highest honors in the field.

-Keywords. head injury, football, brain injury, cte, soccer, mixed martial arts, boxing, contact sports, hockey, military veteran, located in new york, testing for cte, treatment for head injury, concussion, head trauma, head impacts, cte diagnosis, depression, symptoms of head injury.
+Keywords.
+CTE Help, head injury, football, brain injury, cte, soccer, mixed martial arts, boxing, contact sports, hockey, military veteran, located in new york, testing for cte, treatment for head injury, concussion, head trauma, head impacts, cte diagnosis, depression, symptoms of head injury.